 Jennifer J: Well Caitlyn, you’ve done an excellent job describing that even though you say it’s difficult.
 When I hear you talk about reevaluating your decision, and you said you went through this process of asking yourself who you are and what you stand for.
 That was the process for you of coming to terms of what’s best for my child and what’s best for my child may not feel like what’s best for me personally because there are all of those complicated emotions that you just described.

 For those people that are listening, I do hope that we’re depicting this in a way that is clear that this was not an easy decision.
 This isn’t a decision that you ever planned to make or circumstances that you ever intended to be in.
 But I recognize Caitlyn that you put a lot of time and consideration into your decision.
+You realized that you weren’t giving up a baby for adoption, but that you were making the decision of a responsible parent.

 When we were talking before the podcast today, you mentioned something.
 I wanna get it right here.
 You called it the after effects of adoption.
 That’s the after adoption.
 What does that mean for you?
 Describe that for me and our listeners to help us understand what you’re talking about with that.

 Caitlyn: The after effects of adoption is basically … The way I dealt with the after effects of adoption is, I basically had this box.
-And in this box with all the emotions that I experienced throughout the process, all the emotions that I continued experience after facing my daughter for adoption, it’s an ever changing box.
+And in this box with all the emotions that I experienced throughout the process, all the emotions that I continued experience after placing my daughter for adoption, it’s an ever changing box.
 It doesn’t look the same from day to day.
 It doesn’t look the same from month to month and it really is the effect of having to be so strong and yet be vulnerable at the same time.

 In order to do this, you have to have strength in your vulnerability.
 And unfortunately, vulnerability also is kind of tied into fear.
 Sometimes on some days, that fear speaks louder than the strength of your vulnerability.
 You kind of have to process that fear in the same way that you process that vulnerability.
 You have to be realistic about your decision and the decision that you made.